ychong4/ychong4.github.io/Activity 2/Titanic/Readme.md

 **Overview**

-This is a dataset from Kaggle where data professionals are required to training machine learning models to predict if the passengers in the test set will survive from the disaster.
+This is a dataset from Kaggle where data professionals are requested to training machine learning models to predict if the passengers in the test set will survive from the disaster.

 </br>